mikeperry-tor/vanguards/README_SECURITY.md

 1. Determine your Guard relays, if they run one of your Layer2 middles.
 2. Determine that your onion service is using this addon, if they run one of your Guard relays.
+3. Guess that your onion service may be using a particular Guard.
-3. Confirm that a specific onion service is using their Guard or Layer2 middle relays, if it is.
+4. Confirm that a specific onion service is using their Guard or Layer2 middle relays, if it is.
-4. Confirm that a specific onion service is not using their Guard or Layer2 middle relays, if it is not.
+5. Confirm that a specific onion service is not using their Guard or Layer2 middle relays, if it is not.

 The vanguards addon is designed to make these attacks as difficult and unlikely as